USCIS Expands Enforcement Powers: What Employers Must Know

 Why This Rule Change Matters to Employers

-• Higher Audit Volume: With added staff and authority, USCIS has greater capacity to expand audit frequency, especially in high-turnover industries like retail, agriculture, hospitality, and construction.
+• Higher audit volume.
+With added staff and authority, USCIS has greater capacity to expand audit frequency, especially in high-turnover industries like retail, agriculture, hospitality, and construction.
+Track recent activity in our ICE Worksite Enforcement Tracker.

 What Employers Should Expect

-• Focus on Fraud & Document Abuse: Expect heightened scrutiny of document fraud, reverification lapses, and discriminatory practices tied to over-documentation.
+• Focus on fraud and document abuse.
+Expect heightened scrutiny of document fraud, reverification lapses, and discriminatory practices tied to over-documentation.

 Top I-9 Risks Under the New Enforcement Powers